alekswael/pretrained_cnn_fashion_classification/README.md

   </p>
 </p>

+## Assignment notes (Ross)
+In the previous assignments involving classification, we were performing a kind of simple feature extraction on images by making them greyscale and flattening them to a single vector.
+This vector of pixel values was then used as the input for some kind of classification model.

+For this assignment, we're going to be working with an interesting kind of cultural phenomenon - fashion.
+On UCloud, you have access to a dataset of *Indo fashion* taken from this [Kaggle dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).
+There is a paper which goes along with it on *arXiv.org*, which you can read [here](https://arxiv.org/abs/2104.02830).

+Your instructions for this assignment are short and simple:

+- You should write code which trains a classifier on this dataset using a *pretrained CNN like VGG16*
+- Save the training and validation history plots
+- Save the classification report

 ## About the project
 This repo contains code for finetuning a pretrained convolutional neural network, and conducting a 15-label image classification task.

 ### Data
 The data used in the project is the [Indo fashion dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) available on Kaggle.
 The dataset consists of ~106K images displaying 15 unique cloth categories.
-The data is pre-split into a training, test and validation set.
+The data is pre-split into a training (911), test and validation set.

 ### Model
 The `VGG16` model was used.
 The model is 16 layers deep, and has approx 138 million parameters and is trained on the ImageNet dataset. [(source)](https://medium.com/@mygreatlearning/everything-you-need-to-know-about-vgg16-7315defb5918).